dmcg/dask-blog/_posts/2022-06-20-dask-multi-cloud.md

 ## Connecting to the Cluster

-The scheduler for the cluster is running in a Docker container on this machine and is exposed on `localhost`, so we can create a client talking to it
+The scheduler for the cluster is now running in a Docker container on this machine and is exposed on `localhost`, so we can create a client talking to it

 ```python